RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   the `Meta+F1` shortcut.
 * Add an option to set a custom screen resolution scale factor.
 This option is available in `Preferences > Appearance > Screen resolution`.
+* Show Spyder internal errors in a special dialog to ease submitting them to Github.

 #### Editor
 * Add the ability to reorganize tabs by drag and drop.